electron/electron/docs/api/notification.md

 Emitted when the notification is closed by manual intervention from the user.

-This event is not guarunteed to be emitted in all cases where the notification is closed.
+This event is not guaranteed to be emitted in all cases where the notification is closed.

 #### Event: 'reply' _macOS_